hyurl/structured-clone/README.md

     packet: new TextEncoder().encode("Hello, World!"), // TypedArray
     // Other Types like ArrayBuffer and ArrayBufferView are also supported,
     // however, Buffer are only supported by Node.js with JSON serialization,
-    // HSCA will transfer Buffer into Uint8Array automatically.
+    // setting `forHTML` will transfer Buffer into Uint8Array automatically.
 };

 // Create copy and serialize